StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

 ## Run analyzers on an observable

-1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you want to run the analyzers.
+1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you want to run analyzers.

 2. In the observable, select :fontawesome-solid-ellipsis:.